-When you’re planning your immigration case, you want details.
+When planning your immigration case, you want details.
 You want to know what is required, which forms you need, how much it will cost, and, possibly most importantly, how much time it will take.
-If you are in the process of, or thinking about, applying for an exchange visitor visa, this post will break it down and give you an idea of what you can expect for your J-1 visa processing time.
+If you are in the process of applying for an exchange visitor visa, this post provides essential information and outlines the J-1 visa processing time.

-The J-1 exchange visitor program application process involves several steps.
-The overall processing time will depend on how you and your sponsoring organization work together to expedite the application process.
+The J-1 exchange visitor program application process involves several steps, each with its own wait time.
+The overall timeline will depend on how you and your sponsoring organization work together to expedite the application process.
 Another factor is the wait time at the embassy or consulate that will process your visa.
 The following are the steps involved:

 Step 1: Find a Designated Sponsor